 Penetrating injuries to the neck can also lead to esophageal perforation.
 Owing to proximity to the carotid artery and trachea, penetrating esophageal injury is rarely isolated.
 Typically, it is associated with more immediate, life-threatening injuries to these adjacent structures.6 Blunt neck trauma, which can occur with either powerful direct blows to the neck or more commonly from high-speed motor vehicle accidents, usually causes an intramucosal esophageal hematoma and subsequent dysphagia but rarely perforation.
 Intramucosal hematomas resolve with expectant management.
 Full-thickness esophageal injuries can be life threatening and often are missed in this setting, clouded by other more life-threatening injuries with consequent higher morbidity and mortality.4,6 Full-thickness esophageal injuries are associated with concurrent airway injury.
 A high index of suspicion is needed when evaluating trauma patients because unrecognized esophageal injury can have disastrous consequences.

 Caustic esophageal injury (discussed in detail in Chapter 50) is a form of “chemically” penetrating trauma.
 It often results from suicide attempts, and the severity of the injury depends on the type, quantity, duration, and for children, taste of the chemical ingested.
-Alkaline exposure (e.g., lye) is typically more severe than acid ...
+Alkaline exposure (e.g., lye) is typically more severe ...